Aakriti28/Photographic-vs-Photorealistic/README.md

 # Image Forensics

+CS 754 Advanced Image Processing Course Project
+Guide: Prof. Ajit Rajwade

 This repository consists of code to distinguish between photographic images, photorealistic computer graphics and GAN generated images.
-Two different approaches were experimented with, one trained an SVM classifier on features extracted from wavelet decomposition of RGB color bands and other trained a deep convolutional neural network on high pass filtered images.
+Two different approaches were experimented with, one trained an SVM classifier on features extracted from wavelet decomposition of RGB color bands and other trained a deep convolutional neural networks like CaffeNet and ResNet-50 on high pass filtered images.
 Accuracy achieved was more than 95% for all 3 classes in both the methods.

 The photographic images and computer graphics were obtained from [Columbia Photographic Images and Photorealistic Computer Graphics Dataset](https://www.ee.columbia.edu/ln/dvmm/downloads/PIM_PRCG_dataset/) and the GAN generated images from taken from results of [Nvidia StyleGAN](https://github.com/NVlabs/stylegan).